-- Look at several different factors: - Total number of County Election Precincts: This is your starting place for all elections!! - How many precincts have less than 500 or 750 (whichever is applicable) registered voters?
-These precincts are eligible to be COMBINED with other precincts under 42.0051. - Can you CONSOLIDATE precincts for the election?
-Possibly but see 42.008 and 42.009. - This number will provide your minimum number of precinct polling places upon which you can begin your calculations.
+• Look at several different factors:

+- Total number of County Election Precincts: This is your starting place for all elections!! - Can you COMBINE precincts for the election? - Only counties with populations of less than 1.2 million that do not participate in the countywide polling place program in a general or special election (not a primary election) - Only if public building cannot be secured and voters are adequately served (SB 924) - Can you CONSOLIDATE precincts for the election?
+Possibly but see Sections 42.008 and 42.009. - This number will provide your minimum number of precinct polling places upon which you can begin your calculations.